 The DMG Sensing Targets subfield is set to 1 to indicate the capability to report detected targets as a responder.

-The Maximum Range subfield indicates the maximum supported range in meter units.
+The Maximum Range subfield indicates the maximum supported range in meter units for coordinated monostatic sensing, it is reserved otherwise.

-The Range Resolution subfield indicates the minimum supported range resolution in 1mm units for single channel.
+The Range Resolution subfield indicates the minimum supported range resolution in 1mm units for single channel for coordinated monostatic sensing, it is reserved otherwise.

+.

 The Maximum Doppler subfield indicates the maximum supported Doppler in TBD units.